Brink-Software/AksWorkshop/labs/lab5-networking/LAB.md

 Follow the steps above to also expose you `blue` and `red` Pods.

-Cool lets do one more this time we will create `Ingress` resource to expose all our Pods on different paths.
+Cool let's do one more this time we will create `Ingress` resource to expose all our Pods on different paths.

 rainbow.ingress.yaml